What is Headwork? (introduction to "Headwork" — Advanced)

 "Headwork" is a slang term used in the online multiple community for self-improvement work that helps people deal with their internal issues and problems.

 Sometimes multiples lack cooperation or need help getting a working operating system together, or particular selves may have psychological hangups that prevent the system from working cohesively.
 This section is for practical tools that one can use to help oneselves.
-These are detailed methods that people have found useful and helpful to achieve concrete goals within their system, such as deprogramming triggers, fostering communication, managing PTSD reactions, creating healthier habits, ending abuse cycles, negotiating between residents, etc.
+These are detailed methods that people have found useful and helpful to achieve concrete goals within their system, such as trigger deprogramming, fostering communication, managing PTSD reactions, creating healthier habits, ending abuse cycles, negotiating between residents, etc.

 Most people know about "self-improvement" or self-help literature, and abuse recovery books, etc. such as those that are found in libraries and bookstores under "Self-Help."
 Headwork is the work that happens when people are improving themselves (as opposed to reading — reading just makes them "shelf-help" books.
 You have to actually do the exercises for them to help you!).